Nilesh123786512/streamlit-chatbot/README.md

 *   **API Keys:** 🔑
     *   Devs Do Code API Key
     *   Groq API Key
     *   Tavily API Key (Note: While Tavily is mentioned, the current implementation uses DuckDuckGo Search.
-This key might be for future use or an older implementation.)
+This key is for  older implementation.)
     *   **Authentication Code:** A secret code for accessing the chatbot.

 ### Installation